16 May 2019

 Jiangmen is also committed to developing its logistics sector.
 This is in line with the long-term aim of establishing the city as West Guangdong’s key logistics hub.
 The proposed construction of a coastal logistics centre, serving the greater Guangdong Harbour Economic Zone, as well as a Heshan logistics hub, are also detailed in the Five-Year Plan.

 Foreign Trade and Investment

-At present, the tourism industry accounts for some 6.5% of Jiangmen’s GDP.
-For the period 2013-2017, the revenue from the sector grew at an average per annum rate in excess of 20%.
+The tourism industry accounts for some 6.5% of Jiangmen’s GDP.
+For the period 2014-2018, the revenue from the sector grew at an average per annum rate in excess of 20%.
 In 2016, Jiangmen was designated as a pioneer in the development of China’s characteristic international tourist destinations by the China National Tourism Administration.